flueke/mvme/doc/sphinx/source/intro.rst

 ##################################################
 Introduction
 ##################################################
-**mvme** is a VME data acquisition solution by `mesytec`_ aimed at small scale nuclear physics experiments involving a single VME controller.
+**mvme** is a VME data acquisition solution by `mesytec`_ aimed at nuclear physics experiments involving a single VME controller.
 The goal of this project is to provide an easy to setup, easy to use, cross-platform data acquisition system with basic data visualization and analysis capabilities.

 .. _mesytec: http://mesytec.com/